-The inclusion of the subsidiary, associate entities and joint venture in the group Balance Sheet increases both the reserves and net assets by £55.811m (2020-21: increase net assets by £44,417m), representing the Council's share of the net assets or liabilities of the entities.
+The inclusion of the subsidiary, associate entities and joint venture in the group Balance Sheet increases both the reserves and net assets by £55.525m, representing the Council's share of the net assets or liabilities of the entities.
 The Core Financial Statements of the Group have been incorporated as additional columns in the main financial statements of South Ayrshire Council contained on pages 31 to 35.